danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 What the program does in terms of face capture and facial recognition:
 1. `createCapture()`: This is a HTML5 <video> element that captures the feed from a web camera.
 In relation to this function tasks might be to define the size (which is subjected to the resolution of the web camera) and position on screen, e.g. `capture.size(640,480);` and `capture.position(0,0);`
 2. The three lines related to ctracker: `ctracker = new clm.tracker()`, `ctracker.init(pModel);` and `ctracker.start(capture.elt);`: Similar to audio and camera use, first you need to initialize the tracker library, select the classified model and start tracking from the video source.
-3. `ctracker.getPosition()`: This is to loop through all the 70 tracker points and return the position in terms of x and y coordinates.
+3. `ctracker.getPosition()`: While we get the tracker points into an array `position`, there is a for-loop that has been implemented to loop through all the 70 tracker points and return the position in terms of x and y coordinates as a two-dimension array in the form of `position[][]`.
+The first dimension ([]) of the position array is to indicate the tracker points from 0-70.
+The second dimension ([][]) is to get the x and y coordinates of the tracker points.
 Since the Like button will follow the mouth of the face and the tracker point of a mouth is 60, the program then will return the position in terms of an array: `positions[60][0]-20` and `positions[60][1]`.
 The second array's dimensions of [0] and [1] refers to the x and y coordinates specifically.
 4. The last part is to draw the ellipses to cover the face.
 A for-loop is implemented to loop through all the ctracker points and then get the x and y coordinates for the drawing of the ellipses.

 ## 4.8 Exercise in class